 Pakistan Nuclear Stockpile

-Assuming an average production of about six bombs each year, by 01 January 2004 Pakistan's uranium bomb stockpile was about sixty weapons.
+If Pakistan's stockpile was about 75 weapons in 2004, by 2018 that number had probably tripled to over 225 weapons.
+Assuming an average production of about six bombs each year, by 01 January 2004 Pakistan's uranium bomb stockpile was about sixty weapons, and by 2020 it may have grown to about 100 bombs.
 Assuming an average production of about 2.5 plutonium bombs each year, by 01 January 2004 Pakistan's plutonium bomb stockpile was probably about fifteen weapons.
-Between 2010 and 2014 Pakistan added three further plutonium production reactors, which would allow nuclear weapons to be produced at a rate of as many as 19-26 weapons per year.
-If Pakistan's stockpile was about 75 weapons in 2004, by 2018 that number had probably doubled to over 150 weapons.
+Between 2010 and 2014 Pakistan added three further plutonium production reactors, which would allow nuclear weapons to be produced at a rate of about a dozen weapons per year [about half the 19-26 weapons per year initially assessed].
+By the year 2020 Pakistan might have 120 plutonium bombs.

 According to some reports, Pakistan's nuclear weapons were initially kept in an unassembled state, with the fissile core kept separate from the bomb assembly.
 The bomb components and the wider infrastructure are under military control.